akczcz/akv2k8s/README.md

 # Prerequisities
 You need such prerequisities:
-- Azure Subscription (RBAC assignemnt of owner resource group you will be creating)
+- Azure Subscription (RBAC assignment of owner resource group you will be creating)
 - Laptop with CLI (Windows with Powershell, Linux, Mac, whatever) or use Azure Cloud shell, if you need install Azure CLI use https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
 - Azure CLI must have at least version "2.31.0", use "az upgrade" command to upgrade to latest version, it is recommended to use extention "aks-preview" with minal version "0.5.49"